-The BHA have produced a briefing on religion, belief and volunteering.
+Humanists UK has produced a briefing on religion, belief and volunteering.

 Figures released by the Department for Communities and Local Government published in the report Citizenship Survey: April 2010 – March 2011in September 2011 demonstrate that there is almost no difference in participation between those with no religion (56%) and Christians (58%).
 The proportion of Hindus and Muslims participating in civic engagement and formal volunteering is the lowest of all religion or belief groups, at 44% respectively.

+The report Faith and Voluntary Action from the National Council of Voluntary Organisations (2007) finds that ‘Religious affiliation makes little difference in terms of volunteering’.
 The report also states that motivation for volunteering is complex – and ‘faith’ as a motivator is actually very difficult to prove/assess/measure.

 The 2001 Citizenship Survey finds that the proportion of people who volunteered and had a religious affiliation is similar to the proportion of people who had no religious affiliation, and this is true of both informal and formal volunteering.
 In both categories of those with religious affiliation and those with none, 39% participated in formal volunteering at least once a year, and 68% of those with no religious affiliation participated in informal volunteering versus 67% of those who describe themselves as having a faith.

-In the Cabinet Office research publication (2007) ‘Helping Out.
-A national survey of volunteering and charitable giving, shows that the rates of volunteering differ between religious groups differ within religious groups, and between religious and non-religious people.
+In the Cabinet Office research publication (2007) Helping Out: A national survey of volunteering and charitable giving, shows that the rates of volunteering differ between religious groups differ within religious groups, and between religious and non-religious people.
 Non-religious people volunteer more than some, but less than others.